billy-webster/PHP-Currency-Exchange-Manager/README.md

 # Currency Exchange Platform

 A comprehensive web-based currency exchange system built with PHP and SQLite, featuring user authentication, currency conversion, and administrative management capabilities.
-This was product of one of my University Modules
+This was product of one of my University Modules.

 ### User Features
 - **User Authentication**: Secure login/registration system